eProsima/Fast-DDS/README.md

 * [FastRTPSGen manual](http://eprosima-fast-rtps.readthedocs.io/en/latest/geninfo.html)
 * [Release notes](http://eprosima-fast-rtps.readthedocs.io/en/latest/notes.html)

+## Quality Declaration

+*eprosima Fast DDS* claims to be in the **Quality Level 2** category based on the guidelines provided by [ROS 2](https://ros.org/reps/rep-2004.html).
+See the [Quality Declaration](https://github.com/eProsima/Fast-DDS/blob/master/QUALITY.md) for more details.

 ## Quick Demo

 For those who want to try a quick demonstration of Fast-RTPS libraries on Ubuntu, here is a way to launch an example application.